-Section 2 Stormwater Planning (S5.C.1)
+Stormwater Planning (S5.C.1)

-This section of the SWMP Plan provides a description of Permit requirements related to overall SWMP administration, including descriptions of the County's current and 2024 planned compliance activities for the current Permit.
-A new Permit is due to be issued on August 1, 2024 and new compliance activities will be addressed for Stormwater Planning at that time.
+This section of the SWMP Plan provides a description of Permit requirements related to Stormwater Planning, including descriptions of the County's current and planned compliance activities for 2025 under the Permit.
+The County's activities after August 1, 2024 were adjusted to address and comply with the new 2024 permit requirements for Stormwater Planning.

-2.1 Stormwater Planning Interdisciplinary Team (S5.C.1.a)
+2.1 Stormwater Planning Interdisciplinary Team (\$5.C.1.a)